MichiganRobotX/wamv/setup/arduino/README.md

   terms of conciseness and proper ROS usage) to import and use custom message types in the Arduinos.

-- Determine if the `emergency_stop` code is needed, and remove it if not.
+- Determine if the `emergency_stop` code is needed, and remove if it is not.